oroinc/documentation/user/back-office/marketing/email-campaigns/sending-email-campaign-via-mailchimp.rst

 This list is now displayed on the :ref:`Marketing List Page <user-guide-marketing-lists>` and contains contacts sorted according to your conditions.

+.. admonition:: Business Tip

+   Keeping close tabs on the rising digital commerce trend?
+Make sure to read about a |B2B wholesale marketplace|, its characteristics, and notable examples.

 **Related Articles**

 * :ref:`Configure MailChimp Integration <user-guide-mc-integration>`

 .. include:: /include/include-links-user.rst
+   :start-after: begin

+.. include:: /include/include-links-seo.rst
    :start-after: begin